-But there are factors which can cause hair to enter the rest cycle much earlier than normal.
+But there are factors that can cause hair to enter the rest cycle much earlier than normal.
 It’s called telogen effluvium, and it can be a side effect of stress, pregnancy, medication, or a result of a health issue.

 But you could also be genetically predisposed to early hair loss.
-So, if you’re suffering from severe hair loss and notice bald spots, thinning hair or patchiness, you should visit a specialist.
+So, if you’re suffering from severe hair loss and notice bald spots, thinning hair, or patchiness, you should visit a specialist.

 Ask your dermatologist or primary care doctor for hair loss treatments to prevent you from losing it all.

 However, both men and women can integrate a variety of good habits into their daily routine to help to prevent hair loss.